 - Individuals with increased medical risk of IMD have markedly increased risks of infection which may be lifelong.
 This can be as high as 10,000 times the risk in the general population for those with genetic deficiencies of the complement pathway.
-Occupational risk can be ongoing. - Immunogenicity after primary vaccination with Bexsero is preserved in children with asplenia/hyposplenia but there is a trend towards lower SBA titres in children with complement deficiency and decreased bactericidal activity. - No studies directly assess the optimal timing of booster doses, and the timing recommendation is based on the limited available immunogenicity and effectiveness data after primary vaccination in the general population.
-This suggests protection for at least 2 years after primary vaccination in infants and slightly longer in older children and adolescents.
-Immunogenicity data suggests early waning of the proportion with hSBA≥1:4 / 1:5 (proposed correlate of protection) by 12-24 months.
-Evidence on duration of protection after the primary schedule, in people at increased medical risk of IMD is not available. - There is very low certainty evidence of a moderate effect from a booster dose of Bexsero, based on immunogenicity data only, which increases the proportion with hSBA≥1:4 or 1:5 (the proposed correlate of protection) but the increase varies in size dependent on test strain and on the degree of waning prior to the booster dose.
+Occupational risk can be ongoing. - No studies directly assess the optimal timing of booster doses, and the timing recommendation is based only the limited available immunogenicity data.
+Evidence on duration of protection after the primary schedule, in people at increased medical risk of IMD, against clinical outcomes is not available for Trumenba.
+Immunogenicity data in healthy individuals suggests early waning of the proportion with hSBA≥1:8 or 1:16 (lower limit of quantitation) after primary vaccination by 12 months with a slower rate of waning subsequently. - There is very low certainty evidence of a moderate effect from a booster dose of Trumenba, based only on immunogenicity data, which increases the proportion with hSBA≥1:8 or 1:16 (higher than 1:4 the proposed correlate of protection) but the increase varies in size dependent on test strain and on the degree of waning prior to the booster dose.
 The correlation of protection between an hSBA titre ≥1:4 is more established for serogroup C but there is limited evidence of its applicability for serogroup B disease.

-- There is no evidence available on clinical outcomes after booster doses. - Despite the very low certainty of evidence, given the increased risk of IMD and the potential severity of infection, the benefits are thought to clearly outweigh the risks of a booster dose which are not of significant concern. - Evidence of persistence after a booster dose is of very low certainty, and immunogenicity data is limited to ≤2 years after the booster; the rate of waning appears to vary by strain after the booster and may be similar to or slower than after primary vaccination.
+There is no evidence available on clinical outcomes after booster doses. - Despite the very low certainty of evidence, given the increased risk of IMD and the potential severity of infection, the benefits are thought to clearly outweigh the risks of a booster dose which are not of significant concern. - Evidence of persistence after a booster dose is of very low certainty, and immunogenicity data is limited to ≤2 years after the booster; the rate of waning appears to vary by strain after booster and may be similar to or slower than after primary vaccination.